mtcute/mtcute/packages/markdown-parser/README.md

 # @mtcute/markdown-parser

-> Markdown entities parser for MTCute
+> Markdown entities parser for mtcute

 This package implements formatting syntax similar to Markdown (CommonMark) but slightly adjusted and simplified.